-8.1.2.6 Aquaculture
+7.6.2.6 Aquaculture

 The State Government has recently initiated a major program of developing aquaculture throughout the State to provide an additional industry and source of high quality food for the local and export markets.
-The clean, pristine waters of the Abrolhos offer a potential for development of aquaculture for a variety of high value species.
+The clean, pristine waters of the Abrolhos Islands offer a potential for development of aquaculture for a variety of high value species.
 Limited studies of pearl oysters have already commenced.

-Development of aquaculture in the Abrolhos is consistent with the objective of using the islands for high value fisheries.
-However, it is apparent that some types of aquaculture operating in other parts of the world can have an adverse environmental impact.
-Before further aquaculture is undertaken in the Abrolhos, appropriate examination of potential impacts - both beneficial and adverse - must be undertaken.
-All aquaculture proposals will also be subject to the established Statewide consultative arrangements outlined in Ministerial Policy Guidline No. 8.
+It is apparent that some types of aquaculture operating in other parts of the world can have an adverse environmental impact.
+Before further aquaculture is undertaken in the Abrolhos Islands, appropriate examination of potential impacts - both beneficial and adverse - must be undertaken.
+All aquaculture proposals will also be subject to the established Statewide consultative arrangements outlined in Ministerial Policy Guideline No. 8.